taotriad/BabySomnia/Good_Night_spoilers.md

 As the video ends we see them escape into the forest, wearing capes.
 During their escape the drop the spell tome.

+## Notes

-*Note*: The capes that the girls are wearing in the forest was later released as "Dreamcatcher Official Robe ver.
+* The capes that the girls are wearing in the forest were later released as "Dreamcatcher Official Robe ver.
 1" on Dreamcatcher's official store.
   Sadly both sizes of the robes are sold out.